buiilding/Nova-Voice/README.md

 ---

-**Nova Voice** - Making speech accessible through real-time AI-powered transcription and translation.
+**Nova Voice** - Building blocks for the next generation of desktop AI assistants.

+*This is not an app, it's an architecture.*